What home buyers are looking for right now, and what

 According to the National Home Builder’s Association, laundry spaces, outdoor space, and more pantry storage rank in the top ten must-haves for home buyers who are searching right now.

-Buyers will always want to see homes in person.
+Home Buyers will always want to see properties in person.
 But more so now than ever before, they are using photos, videos, virtual tours, floor plans, and 3D tour experiences to short list those homes.
 They know what they want, and they want to see those features online before they see them in person.
+Since homebuyers want accurate measurements, it is important to provide it to them.

 A decade ago, marketers were told they had approximately a minute’s worth of attention span in which to capture a potential buyer’s attention.
 Today, that time span has been decreased to less than 10 seconds.
 A first impression is everything these days.
 Buyers are making decisions faster, and with limitations on open houses and in-person showings, the competition is fierce for those precious seconds.